 min(list)

-The min() operator returns the largest item in a List or Set data type attribute.
+The min() operator returns the smallest item in a List or Set data type attribute.
 Prior to v5.6.0, this operator required Set data.

-Both the operators max() and min() use lexical comparison in most cases, but numeric comparison if the context is numeric, e.g.:
+Both the operators max() and min() use lexical comparison in most cases, but numeric comparison if the context is numeric (i.e. the target is a Number-type attribute) and/or all list items are numbers.
+Thus:

 $Width=min("100;2;70")